esotericpig/EkoScape/README.md

 ## Playing ##

-You can download the game on [itch.io](https://esotericpig.itch.io/ekoscape) and then simply run it in the same folder containing the `assets` folder, or you can install & run the game from the official [itch app](https://itch.io/app) where the game has been tested to work in sandbox mode (if you're concerned about security).
+You can play in a web browser or download the game on [itch.io](https://esotericpig.itch.io/ekoscape).

+If you choose to download, simply run it in the same folder containing the `assets` folder, or you can install & run the game from the official [itch app](https://itch.io/app) where the game has been tested to work in sandbox mode (if you're concerned about security).

 You can edit the Map files in [assets/maps/](assets/maps/) or make your own!
 See [assets/maps/README.md](assets/maps/README.md) for more details, which also includes how to submit your Map files for the next version.

-**System Requirements:**
+### System Requirements ###

+Web:
+- WebGL 2.0+ (OpenGL ES 3.0+)
+- It's recommended to turn on hardware/graphics acceleration in your browser's settings.

+Desktop:
 - OpenGL 2.1+
   - Use Mesa if you have a lower version.
 - Linux x86_64 (AppImage)